-- a) Due to related parties consists of \$74,104 (2014 \$67,104) due to Directors of Berkley for Directors fees, consulting fees and expenses. - b) During the year, Solar Flow-Through 2013-I Management Ltd. earned \$nil (2014 \$377,741) of consulting revenues from Solar Flow-Through 2013-I Limited Partnership in accordance with the management agreement dated September 30, 2013 based on 7.5% of the gross proceeds less eligible expenses from units issued in the year for the investment and development of solar photovoltaic power generation projects. - c) During the year, Solar Flow-Through 2014-I Management Ltd. earned \$nil (2014 \$617,374) of consulting revenues from Solar Flow-Through 2014-I Limited Partnership in accordance with the management agreement dated October 29, 2014 based on 7.5 % of the gross proceeds less eligible expenses from units issued in the year for the investment and development of solar photovoltaic power generation projects. - d) During the year, Solar Flow-Through 2015-I Management Ltd. earned \$769,462 of consulting revenues from Solar Flow-Through 2015-I Limited Partnership in accordance with the management agreement dated October 29, 2014 based on 7.5 % of the gross proceeds less eligible expenses from units issued in the year for the investment and development of solar photovoltaic power generation projects. - e) Upon a liquidity event, Solar Flow-Through 2013-Management Ltd. may propose a compensation structure that will need to be approved by the Limited Partners. - f) Solar Flow-Through 2012-I Management Ltd., Solar Flow-Through 2013-I Management Ltd., Solar Flow-Through 2014-I Management Ltd. and Solar Flow-Through 2015-I Management Ltd. receive a 1.5% fee based on total available funds and amounts raised in debt financing. - g) Berkley takes part in a cost sharing arrangement to reimburse Oniva International Services Corporation ("Oniva"), a private company owned by public companies having common Directors, for a variable percentage of its overhead expenses, to reimburse 100% of its out-of-pocket expenses incurred on behalf of Berkley, and to pay a percentage fee based on the total overhead and corporate expenses.
+- e) During the year, Solar Flow-Through 2015-I Management Ltd. earned \$99,427 (2015 \$769,462) of consulting revenues from Solar Flow-Through 2015-I Limited Partnership in accordance with the management agreement dated February 27, 2015 based on: - a.
+1/4 of 1.0% of the gross proceeds less 7.5% of the gross proceeds from cumulative units issued to date for the investment and development of solar photovoltaic power generation projects, and - ii.
+1/4 of 1.0% of Solar Flow-Through 2014-I Limited Partnership's share of debt raised in connection with financing the development of solar photovoltaic power generation projects, adjusted for equity ownership and economic interest by way of funding and royalty agreements. - f) During the year, Solar Flow-Through 2016-I Management Ltd. earned \$990,208 (2015 \$nil) of consulting revenues from Solar Flow-Through 2016-I Limited Partnership in accordance with the management agreement dated May 26, 2016 based on: - a.
+1/4 of 1.0% of the gross proceeds less 7.5% of the gross proceeds from cumulative units issued to date for the investment and development of solar photovoltaic power generation projects, commencing on September 30, 2016, and - ii.
+1/4 of 1.0% of Solar Flow-Through 2014-I Limited Partnership's share of debt raised in connection with financing the development of solar photovoltaic power generation projects, adjusted for equity ownership and economic interest by way of funding and royalty agreements, and - iii. the amount by which 7.5% of the gross proceeds from cumulative units issued for the investment and development of solar photovoltaic power generation projects exceeds the eligible expenses incurred as at December 31, 2016. - g) Berkley takes part in a cost sharing arrangement to reimburse Oniva International Services Corporation ("Oniva"), a private company owned by public companies having common Directors, for a variable percentage of its overhead expenses, to reimburse 100% of its out-of-pocket expenses incurred on behalf of Berkley, and to pay a percentage fee based on the total overhead and corporate expenses.
 The agreement may be terminated with one-month notice by either party.
-Rent, administrative services, office supplies and accounting charges totalling \$63,599 (2014 \$64,492) were incurred by the Company to Oniva during the year.
+Rent, administrative services, office supplies and accounting charges totalling \$63,125 (2015 \$63,599) were incurred by the Company to Oniva during the year.

-Related party transactions were in the normal course of operations and have been measured at fair value, are non-interest bearing and are due on demand.
-At December 31, 2015, \$371,674 (2014 - \$145,704) was included in accounts payable and accrued liabilities for related party transactions noted above.
+Related party transactions were in the normal course of operations and have been initially measured at fair value, are non-interest bearing and are due on demand.
+At December 31, 2016, \$90,604 (2015 - \$371,674) was included in accounts payable and accrued liabilities for related party transactions noted above.